-It wasn’t until recent when researchers learned of how important vitamin D3 is for the immune system and, more notably, its role in preventing cancer.
+It wasn’t until recently when researchers learned of how important vitamin D3 is for the immune system and, more notably, its role in preventing cancer.
 Vitamin D3 or lack thereof is thought to cause SAD, short for Seasonal Affective Disorder, in people.
 Now, studies also show that insufficiency in vitamin D3 can also affect dogs.
 While there is no concrete evidence that this hormone is indeed affecting behavioral changes in dogs, it is definitely being considered.

 Kale and broccoli are at the top of the list of foods rich in phytochemicals.
 Kale is high in carotenoids, which locate and destroy carcinogenic cells.
-Broccoli also share the same cancer-fighting properties, plus the ability to raise production levels of cancer-fighting enzymes.
+Broccoli also shares the same cancer-fighting properties, plus the ability to raise production levels of cancer-fighting enzymes.

 Vitamin D3-Rich Foods